danimedi/danimedi.github.io/about.md

 - March 2017
   Certificate of completion of the **First Aid** course at the *Peruvian Red Cross*.

+- May 2020
+  Certificate of completion for **PH527x: Principles, Statistical and Computational Tools for Reproducible Data Science**, *HarvardX*.

 - August 2020
   Certificate in **Data Analysis for Life Sciences**, *HarvardX*
   Professional certificate obtained by completing the courses: